NU-CUCIS/ph5concat/README.md

   ```
   + `<np>`: Number of MPI processes.
   + `partitioning keys`: when command-line option '-k' is used, a new dataset
-    will be created in each group in the output file, which can be used for
+    will be created in each group in the output file, which can be used by
+    applications to partition datasets among processes when performing parallel
-    data partitioning in parallel read operations.
-The new dataset, referred
+    read operations.
+The new dataset, referred as the 'partition key dataset',
-    as the partition key dataset, is named 'base_name.seq' where 'base_name'
+    is named '`base_name`.seq' where `base_name` is the dataset name specified
-    is the dataset name provided in the command-line option '-k'.
-Contents of
+    in the command-line option '-k'.
+Contents of the partition key dataset are
-    the partition key dataset are generated based on the dataset 'base_name'
+    generated based on the dataset `base_name` in group '/spill'.
+Thus all
-    in group '/spill'.
-This base dataset must contain a list of unique integer
+    input files **must** contain group '/spill', if option '-k' is used.
+This
+    base dataset contains integral values, sorted in a non-decreasing order,
+    i.e. a latter is either equal or bigger than the former and are not
-    values, stored in an increasing order, not necessarily incremented by one.
+    necessarily incremented by one.
+Because the concatenation implemented in
-    The value range of base dataset, i.e. the minimum and maximum values, in
-    one input file should not overlap with the ranges of any other files.
-    An example is the dataset '/spill/evt'.
-A common practiice of parallel
+    `ph5_concat` is based on the order of given input file names, the values of
+    `base_name` dataset in one file are always treated as larger values than
+    the files concatenated before it.
+An example of option '-k' is '-k evt',
-    reads of the concatenated file is to use the data partitioning strategy
+    which is the event ID.
+A common practice of data partitioning strategy used
-    that assigns dataset elements with the same values of 'run', 'subrun', and
+    in parallel reads is to assign dataset elements with the same values of
-    the base dataset to the same MPI process.
-These 3 datasets are referred to
+    'run', 'subrun', and 'evt' to the same MPI process.
+These 3 datasets are
-    as 3-tuple index datasets.
-If this is the case, then users are recommended
+    referred to as 3-tuple index datasets.
+If the order of data is important,
-    to first use utility program [utils/sort_file_list](utils#sort_file_list)
+    then users are recommended to first run utility program
-    to sort the input file names based on the values of run, subrun, and any
+    [utils/sort_file_list](utils#sort_file_list) to sort the input file names,
-    additional datasets into an increasing order, and use them to run this
-    concatenation program.
-This way, the partition key datasets created in the
-    output file store a list of unique IDs corresponding to the unique values
+    and then use the sorted file name list to run `ph5_concat`.
+Note the unique
-    of 3-tuples, or N-tuple if the input files are sorted based on N index
-    datasets.
-The unique ID values in the key datasets are consistent across
+    ID values in the key datasets are consistent across all groups in the
-    all groups in the output file.
-When option '-k' is not used, the partition
+    output file.
+When option '-k' is not used, the partition key dataset will
-    key dataset will not be created.
+    not be created.
+In this case, users can later run utility program
+    [add_key](utils/README.md#add_key) to add partitioning key datasets.
   + I/O buffer size: when command-line option '-b' is used with value 0, this
-    is equivalent to set the size to unlimited, i.e. the concatenator will
+    is equivalent to set the size to unlimited, i.e. `ph5_concat` will allocate
-    allocate a buffer large enough to write each dataset in a single call to
+    a buffer large enough to write each dataset in a single call to H5Dwrite.
-    H5Dwrite.
     In this case, users may encounter out-of-memory errors.
   + I/O strategies: two I/O strategies (1 and 2) are currently supported.
 Both
     strategies share the same method for reading and writing the 1D datasets.
     For 1D datasets, input files are first assigned disjointly and evenly
     among all processes.
 Each process reads each 1D dataset entirely from the
     assigned files and writes it to the output files using collective I/O. The
-    difference between staretgies 1 and 2 are for the 2D datasets.
+    difference between strategies 1 and 2 are for the 2D datasets.
 In strategy
     1, all processes open all input files collectively using MPI-IO and read
     all individual 2D datasets collectively (i.e. shared-file reads), followed
     by all processes collectively writing individual datasets to the output